finn-no/tech.finn.no/_posts/2015-09-25-setup-nginx-with-http2-for-local-development.markdown

 *Thanks to Sveinung Røsaker, Rune Halvorsen, Tor Arne Kvaløy, Frode Risøy and Martin Solli for feedback and tips*

 Update Oct.
 1, 2015: How to make the self-signed certificate trusted.
 Replaced custom aliases with `brew services` and added tips for common problems.
+Update Jun.
+20, 2016: Updated brew install command with the new nginx options.

 Credit:
 1. <https://www.nginx.com/blog/nginx-1-9-5/>